RedBow-tie/SweCompiler/README.md

 Source size is about 110 000 lines.

+As widgets id’s is created automatic (no #define needed) so can a syntax error down in the program results in allot of errors at the beginning.
+So the first error in the list doesn’t actually be an error.
+Only just a result of a missing creation of a widget id.
+The compiler is a two pass compiler.

 ## Editor

 In the demo there is an embryo to a IDE, but it’s not complete.